 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

-Congressionally Directed Medical Research Programs -- Hearing Restoration Research Program -- Focused Applied Research Award
+Congressionally Directed Medical Research Programs -- Hearing Restoration Research Program -- Focused Research Award

 Areas of Interest

-To meet the intent of the award mechanism, all applications to the FY18 HRRP FARA must address research in the following Focus Area:
+To meet the intent of the award mechanism, all applications to the FY23 HRRP Focused Research Award (FRA) must address research in one or more of the following Focus Areas: